As on Facebook™ or Twitter™, the LinkedIn™ algorithm can be an advantage as well as a disadvantage.

 - Obtain interactions quickly (in the first 2 hours after publication), for this aim the right time slot.

-- Avoid abusive practices: too many hashtags (between 3 and 9 only), too many mentions (@), too many posts (1 per day maximum).
+- Avoid abusive practices: too many hashtags (between 3 and 9 only), too many mentions (@), too many posts (1 to 2 per day maximum).

 C’est quoi un algorithme ?